There are several folder and file names within a Retype project that incorporate special behaviour and are considered reserved words.

 /tags/index.md page.
 Retype will create your page as normal and then add the list of Tags below your custom content.

-url is configured with a domain or sub-domain.
+url is configured with a domain name or subdomain.

 For instance, including